-Pancreatic cancer is mostly diagnosed in people aged between 60 and 80.
-People with diabetes are more at risk, as are people with the BRCA mutations.
-It is also said that people who smoke or abuse alcohol increase their risk of developing the disease.
-Having a family member suffer from the disease is not said to increase a relative’s risk.
+Pancreatic cancer is typically diagnosed in people aged between 60 and 80.
+People with diabetes are more at risk, as are people with BRCA mutations.
+It is also said that people who smoke or abuse alcohol increase their risk; to date, no hereditary links have been established.

-Often, the disease has no symptoms; patients typically feel only vague or non-specific symptoms, delaying diagnosis.
-The most common symptoms mild pain or discomfort in the upper abdomen.
+Pancreatic cancer often has no symptoms; patients typically feel only vague or non-specific symptoms, delaying diagnosis.
+The most common symptoms are mild pain or discomfort in the upper abdomen.
 It can be less painful when sitting.
-Losing weight and loss of appetite are also symptoms of pancreatic cancer.
-Some of the symptoms are also similar to those experienced with hepatitis B, such as dark urine, yellowing of the skin and itchy skin.
+Losing weight and loss of appetite are also symptoms.
+Some of the symptoms are similar to those experienced with Hepatitis B, such as dark urine, yellowing of the skin, and itchy skin.
 Patients may also feel bloated after meals.

-For those who receive a diagnosis after the cancer has spread, the five-year survival rate is 3%.
+Once cancer has spread, the five-year survival rate is only 3%.

 Israeli researchers are working on a new drug to treat pancreatic cancer patients.
-CPI-613 is a PARP inhibitor.
-This means that it belongs to a group of drug which inhibits the enzyme.
-The drug is highly selective on the target level in cancer cells.
-This ultimately means less toxicity to healthy cells.
+CPI-613 is a PARP inhibitor, a group of drugs that inhibit enzyme-growth.
+The drug is highly selective and targets cancer cells exclusively, which means less toxicity to healthy cells.
 It also means that it can be used for an extended period of time and in combination with other drugs.

-So how will the trial work?
-250 people will receive CPI-613 and chemotherapy.
-Another group of 250 people will just receive the chemotherapy.
-Israeli researchers are hoping that by late 2020 the results will be enough to allow for FDA approval.
+In the trial, 250 people will receive CPI-613 and chemotherapy.
+Another group of 250 people will solely receive chemotherapy.
+Israeli researchers are hoping that by late in 2020 the results will be enough to allow for FDA approval.
 Otherwise, they are looking at bringing the drug to the market by late 2021.

-Results so far have shown that those who received the drug went 7.4 months before the disease worsened.
-Whereas those who received the placebo only went 3.8 months.
-Researchers are hopeful about this data and what it can mean.
+Results so far have shown that those who received the drug experienced 7.4 months of health before the disease worsened.
+Patients receiving the placebo only went 3.8 months before symptoms worsened.
+Researchers are hopeful about this data and the trial is ongoing..

-Just like all over the world, there has been an increase in the instances of pancreatic cancer in Israel.
-There were 888 patients diagnosed in 2013.
-In 2018 it reached 1,024 and it is expected to rise to 1,086 by 2020.
-It is the fourth leading cause of cancer deaths in Israel.
+Like all over the world, there has been an increase in pancreatic cancer rates in Israel.
+In 2013, 888 patients were diagnosed, in 2018 rates rose to 1,024 and it is expected to rise to 1,086 cases by 2020.
+Today, pancreatic cancer is the fourth leading cause of cancer deaths in Israel.
 Yet Israeli oncologists are giving us reason to hope.

-It is of course also a major concern in the US.
-Scientists estimate that by 2030, pancreatic cancer will be the second leading cause of cancer death.
+The disease is of course also a major concern in the US.
+Scientists estimate that by 2030, pancreatic cancer will be the second leading cause of cancer death there.